 You cannot transact directly with your Match account, only with your Individual College SAVE account.
 All withdrawals occur ONLY when transacting with the Individual College SAVE account you have always transacted on.

-If you have been awarded a Match account, money is only transferred as a qualified withdrawal when it is requested to be sent to the eligible higher educational institution from the Individual College SAVE account that you transact on.
+If you have been awarded a Match account, money is only transferred as a qualified withdrawal when it is requested to be sent to the eligible educational institution from the Individual College SAVE account that you transact on.
 Then, and only then, will money be first taken from your Match account until the balance reaches zero.
 Assets held in the Match account will automatically be withdrawn before assets held in the account owner’s Individual College SAVE account.
-In the event you have been awarded a Match and request a qualified withdrawal other than to the eligible higher educational institution, the qualified withdrawal will only be taken from the Individual College SAVE account.
+In the event you have been awarded a Match and request a qualified withdrawal other than to the eligible educational institution, the qualified withdrawal will only be taken from the Individual College SAVE account.

 Yes.
 Eligible North Dakota residents can apply for a BND Match even if they have received a New Baby Match (and vice versa).7 Contributions to meet program parameters are applied to the New Baby Match first.